1976–77 Montreal Canadiens season

-Of the 24 players on the roster, 14 were drafted by the Canadiens: Pierre Bouchard, Rick Chartraw, Brian Engblom, Bob Gainey, Rejean Houle, Guy Lafleur, Michel Larocque, Pierre Mondou, Bill Nyrop, Doug Risebrough, Larry Robinson, Steve Shutt, Mario Tremblay, and Murray Wilson.
-The only player on the roster not developed by the Canadiens was Peter Mahovlich.
+Of the 24 players on the roster, 14 were drafted by the Canadiens: Pierre Bouchard, Rick Chartraw, Brian Engblom, Bob Gainey, Réjean Houle, Guy Lafleur, Michel Larocque, Pierre Mondou, Bill Nyrop, Doug Risebrough, Larry Robinson, Steve Shutt, Mario Tremblay, and Murray Wilson.
+The only player on the roster not developed by the Canadiens was Pete Mahovlich.

-They tied or won 72 games, three more than the Detroit Red Wings in 1995–96.
-They won 60 games this season, which was eventually surpassed by both the 1995–96 Detroit team and the 2018–19 Tampa Bay Lightning.
-It's important to note that both these teams' 61st and 62nd victories came after their 80th game.
+Montreal lost only eight games, a modern-era record that has never been tied or broken even when counting only regulation losses and including lockout and pandemic-shortened seasons.
+They earned at least a point in 72 games, which also still stands as an all-time record.

+The Canadiens earned their 100th point in the 62nd game of the season with a victory over the Atlanta Flames on February 23, 1977.
+This was an NHL record for fastest team to 100 points for 45 seasons.